nhansen/GQC/README.md

 ## Dependencies

 This program uses R's Rscript command with [Bioconductor](https://www.bioconductor.org/) to create plots, and [bedtools](https://bedtools.readthedocs.io/en/latest/) to compare and merge intervals.
 If the "Rscript" command is not in a user's path, the program will complain, and perform all functions except plotting.
 If the "bedtools" command isn't in the user's path, the program will exit with an error.
-To use qualiffy's plotting functions, you will need to install the "stringr" package and the "karyoploteR" package, which is part of Bioconductor.
+To use GQC's plotting functions, you will need to install the "stringr" package and the "karyoploteR" package, which is part of Bioconductor.

 In addition, the program requires various files with data about the benchmark assembly you are comparing to.
 For the Q100 benchmark assembly hg002v1.1, a tarball of these files is available on [AWS](https://s3-us-west-2.amazonaws.com/human-pangenomics/T2T/HG002/assemblies/polishing/HG002/v1.1/benchmark/resources/hg002v1.1.resources.tar.gz).
 Once downloaded, the tarball should be unpacked and the locations of its files should be included in the config file passed to the program (see the section "Config file" for more details).